• Skip to primary navigation

 2 tbsp light cooking oil

-Heat about 1 teaspoon of oil in a deep non-stick wok, and fry cubed tofu till slightly golden all over.
+Heat about 1 tsp of oil in a deep non-stick wok, and fry cubed tofu till slightly golden all over.
 Set aside.

 Add in remaining oil in the pan and saute garlic and onions till soft and lightly browned.
 Add in spices and fry for a few seconds.